 Alternative to Suspension Programs

-The Guilford County Schools' Health Services and Nursing Department offers alternative to suspension programs to students that violate the GCS Student Code of Conduct rules related to tobacco, alcohol and other drugs, providing consequences to rule violations that include early intervention.
+The Guilford County Schools' Health Services and Nursing Department offers alternative to suspension programs for students that violate the GCS Student Code of Conduct rules related to tobacco, alcohol and other drugs, providing consequences for rule violations that include early intervention.

 Tobacco Education Program

-The Tobacco Education Program is provided for students who violate Student Code of Conduct-Rule 5.
-Classes are held at the student's home school, usually at the end of the instructional day.
+- High school students participate in EVERFI’s Vaping: Know the Truth program, which is coordinated at the student’s home school.
+Students who are motivated to quit are referred for further services.
+The Tobacco Education Program is provided for students who violate the Student Code of Conduct-Rule 5.
 Students are provided with information on many aspects of tobacco use (including E-cigarettes).
 They are encouraged to make healthier decisions while learning about the negative consequences of smoking, chewing and vaping tobacco products.
-For more information contact Kimberly Fields at (336) 621-4044 ext.1 (office) or firstname.lastname@example.org

 ASAP (Adolescent Substance Abuse Program)

-The middle school ASAP program (Rule 24) is provided to students with the skills necessary for academic success, maximizing their individual potential, and returning to traditional programs as responsible members/citizens of the school community.
-ASAP serves students in grades 5-8 who have a short term suspension (3-10) days for violating the alcohol and drug policy.
+The middle school ASAP program (Rule 24) provides students with the skills necessary for academic success, maximizing their individual potential, and returning to traditional programs as responsible members/citizens of the school community.
+ASAP serves students in grades 5-8 who have a short term suspension (3-10) days or a long-term suspension via the GCS's Hearing Officer, for violating the alcohol and drug policy.
 Parents must provide transportation to and from the site.
-Lunch will be provided for student.
+Lunch will be provided for students.
 The program hours are from 9:30am - 4:30 pm.